 Virginia Man Pleads Guilty to Possession of Child Pornography

-WASHINGTON—Kevin Boteler, 55, of Richmond, Virginia, has pled guilty to a federal charge of possession of child pornography, announced U.S. Attorney Ronald C. Machen, Jr.; Debra Evans Smith, Acting Assistant Director in Charge of the FBI’s Washington Field Office; and Cathy L. Lanier, Chief of the Metropolitan Police Department (MPD).
+WASHINGTON—Donald A. Essex, 68, of Alexandria, Va., pled guilty today to a charge of possession of child pornography, announced Acting U.S. Attorney Vincent H. Cohen, Jr., Paul M. Abbate, Assistant Director in Charge of the FBI’s Washington Field Office, and Cathy L. Lanier, Chief of the Metropolitan Police Department (MPD).

 This case was brought as part of the Department of Justice’s Project Safe Childhood initiative and investigated by the FBI’s Child Exploitation Task Force, which includes members of the FBI’s Washington Field Office and MPD.
-Project Safe Childhood is a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse launched in May 2006 by the Department of Justice.
-Led by U.S. Attorneys’ Offices and the Criminal Division’s Child Exploitation and Obscenity Section (CEOS), Project Safe Childhood marshals federal, state, and local resources to better locate, apprehend, and prosecute those who exploit children, as well as to identify and rescue victims.
-For more information about Project Safe Childhood, please visit www.justice.gov/psc.
+In February 2006, the Attorney General created Project Safe Childhood, a nationwide initiative designed to protect children from online exploitation and abuse.
+Led by the U.S. Attorney’s Offices, Project Safe Childhood marshals federal, state, and local resources to better locate, apprehend, and prosecute individuals who exploit children via the Internet, as well as identify and rescue victims.
+For more information about Project Safe Childhood, please visit www.projectsafechildhood.gov.

-In announcing the guilty plea, U.S. Attorney Machen, Acting Assistant Director in Charge Smith, and Chief Lanier praised the work of the MPD Detectives and special agents of the FBI Child Exploitation Task Force.
-They also commended the efforts of Assistant U.S. Attorney Ari Redbord, who is prosecuting the case.
+In announcing the plea, Acting U.S. Attorney Cohen, Assistant Director in Charge Abbate, and Chief Lanier praised the work of the MPD Detectives and Special Agents of the FBI Child Exploitation Task Force.
+They also expressed appreciation for the assistance provided by the Fairfax County, Va., Police Department.
+Finally, they acknowledged the efforts of those who worked on the case from the U.S. Attorney’s Office, including Paralegal Specialist Joyce Arthur and Assistant Andrea L. Hertzfeld, who is prosecuting the matter.